KukkonenJussi/OverTheWire/Bandit/README.md

 <u>**_Level 22 -> Level 23_**</u>

-A program is running automatically at regular intervals from cron, the time-based job scheduler.
-Look in /etc/cron.d/ for the configuration and see what command is being executed.
+A program is running automatically at regular intervals from **cron**, the time-based job scheduler.
+Look in **/etc/cron.d/** for the configuration and see what command is being executed.

+NOTE: Looking at shell scripts written by other people is a very useful skill.
+The script for this level is intentionally made easy to read.
+If you are having problems understanding what it does, try executing it to see the debug information it prints.

 ```
 ssh bandit22@bandit.labs.overthewire.org -p 2220